 It can be challenging to be emotionally, spiritually, and physically well when you disagree with your personal boundaries.
 We repeat patterns until they are broken, and psychotherapy is a great tool for making the negative unconscious patterns into conscious ones – so that they can be cleared for good.

-Psychotherapy with Rachel can help you to heal depression, treat anxiety, recover from child abuse, adult abuse & narcissistic abuse.
+Psychotherapy with Rachel can help you to heal depression, treat anxiety, recover from childhood abuse, adult abuse & narcissistic abuse.
 Genuine happiness is often out of reach because of unhealed past experiences.
 Psychotherapy can help you to get in control and feel naturally happy.